albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 **How it work?**

-Let says you have 10000 character long of text, and let says your tts api service will be done making the audio file in 60 seconds. (so your user will waiting to play 60 second after they want ? it so bad)
+Let's say you have 10,000 characters of text, and let's say your TTS API service will be done making the audio file in 60 seconds.
+(So your user will be waiting 60 seconds after they want to play?
+That's bad!)

-So, My package will chunk it into close to the 200 character each.
+So, my package will chunk it into close to 200 characters each.

-10000/200 = 50 request.
+10000/200 = 50 requests.

 60/10000\*200 = 1.2 seconds

-my package will send the first chunk, and the tts api will give the audio file in just 1,2 then the audio is played.
+My package will send the first chunk, and the TTS API will give the audio file in just 1.2 seconds, then the audio is played.

-So the delay between user click button play and the tts start to play will be just 1,2 seconds. what about other chunks. i manage to send other chunk in the background while tts is played. and enhance efficiency of character used in tts api. you pay the tts api service based on the character right?.
+So the delay between user clicking the play button and the TTS starting to play will be just 1.2 seconds.
+What about other chunks?
+I manage to send other chunks in the background while TTS is being played, and enhance efficiency of character usage in the TTS API.
+You pay the TTS API service based on characters, right?

 lets say we have